 1. How can PINTER move my municipal project forward?

 Many people that seek municipal engineering services are looking for one of two broad types of process: Diagnosis or Execution.
-Clients seeking the former are looking on advice or expertise on how to proceed (What type and size of water treatment plant do we need?), while clients seeking the latter are looking for prompt results (We need a road here from point A to point B, how much will it cost and when can you start?).
+Clients seeking the former are looking for advice or expertise on how to proceed (What type and size of water treatment plant do we need?), while clients seeking the latter are looking for prompt results (We need a road here from point A to point B, how much will it cost and when can you start?).
 Our municipal services span concept, feasibility, preliminary design, detailed design, procurement administration, construction management, and project record services, so whether you need assistance in establishing your project scope, or know exactly what infrastructure you are looking for, PINTER can help move your project forward and make your vision a reality.

 2. How can PINTER assist my municipal project?